turingschool/mod-0-curriculum/session2/index.md

 ### Follow-Ups

 - We'll stay on the call at the end of today's session for any Qs that are not addressed during the lesson.
-- You'll receive feedback on homework from either Alice, Margo, or Mason.
-Check your homework gists!!!
+- For homework, we'll be leaving feedback on your practice tasks and also checking, but not leaving feedback on your readings and responses.
+- Check your gists, as you can improve your grade by responding to that feedback!

 ### Today's Goals